BrianARuff/format-errors-pg/README.md

+# Purpose of Application

+Use this application to protect people from technical details by abstracting Node + PG error messages.

-# How to install package
+## How to install package

 1. Make sure you are CD'd into the same level of your application's package.json file.